elfakb/EMA--Backtest/README.md

 # EMA Backtest

-**vectorized backtesting framework** for a **EMA20/50 crossover strategy** applied to multiple tech stocks using 5 years of historical data..
+**vectorized backtesting framework** for a **EMA20/50 crossover strategy** applied to multiple tech stocks using 5 years of stock data.
-The project calculates key performance metrics (CAGR, Sharpe ratio, Max Drawdown, Win Rate) and visualizes results with equity curves and correlation heatmaps.
+This project calculates key performance metrics (CAGR, Sharpe ratio, Max Drawdown, Win Rate) and visualise the results.

 ---